 Another peculiarity is the tarpan (Equus caballus gomelini), a small, stumpy, mouse-coloured horse with a dark stripe running along its back from head to tail.
-The tarpan is a Polish cousin of the wild horse (E ferus silvestris) that once populated the Ukrainian steppes but became extinct in the 19th century.
+The tarpan is related to the wild horse (E ferus silvestris) that once populated the Ukrainian steppes but became extinct in the 19th century.
 Like many things in Poland, it has a past tangled in history: before and during WWII, the Nazis bred the tarpans to create a sort of throwback Aryan horse.
 Hermann Göring had wanted Białowieża to be a Nazi hunting lodge filled with mythical creatures.

 The reserve also has żubroń, a cross between a bison and cow, which has been bred at Białowieża to be even larger than the bison, reaching up to 1200kg.

 The reserve is off the Hajnówka road, Hwy 689.
 By foot or bike, take the green- or yellow-marked trails, both starting from the PTTK office, or the trail called Żebra Żubra (Bison's Ribs).